Ruebenschus/Atari-FPCartridge/README.md

 cartridge I loaded into “my” FPGA and that it was possible to ask AI to “generate a 68000 binary that beeps the speaker” is actually working 🤩🤩🤩 You can use this to create your own code and load it on your Atari.

+It can also be used to actively readout real cartridges and store their content on the FPGA and readout over USB...

 ![PCB](Fotos/pcb.jpeg)